 The American Counseling Association Foundation provides grants twice a year to ACA members who are licensed professional counselors, counselor educators, or graduate students.
 The grants are awarded to individuals who are expanding their clinical services, reaching out to culturally diverse populations, or creating resources for those in need of counseling support.
 Grant applications are available online during each application period.

 Five American Counseling Association members received $500 grants from the American Counseling Association Foundation to fund counseling-related projects designed to help clients and communities.
-The projects selected for support in this round of grants focus on the mental health of youth during COVID-19, students, and families.
+The projects selected for support in this round of grants focus on youth, from childhood through the high school and college years.